ellipsis-ai/ellipsis-ai.github.io/developers/skills/index.md

 ## Skill details: the title, description, and icon

 A title and description explain the purpose of the skill, and are displayed when users ask for help.
-An emoji icon can be used as a mnemonic.
-Ideally, the icon for each skill is unique within a team.
+Include an emoji icon to make the skill more identifiable.
+(Ideally, the emoji for each skill should be unique for each of your team's skills.)

 ## Skill installation, export, deletion

 Skills can be installed and deleted from the list of skills page.
-You can reinstall a skill to get or restore the latest, published version.
+You can reinstall a skill to get or restore or update to the most recent published version.
 From the Skill details page in the skill editor, you can also export a skill to a ZIP file, or delete the skill.

 ## Exported skills